niklasf/python-chess/docs/uci.rst

         *threading.Event()* that will be set as soon as *uciok* was received.
         By then name, author and options should be available.

-    .. py:attribute:: returncode
+    .. py:attribute:: return_code

         The return code of the operating system process.

     .. py:attribute:: terminated

-        *threading.Event()* that will be set as soon as the underyling operating system process is terminated and the *returncode* is available.
+        *threading.Event()* that will be set as soon as the underyling operating system process is terminated and the *return_code* is available.

 UCI Commands